TheMrIron2/Project-Lylat/README.md

 - This affects the control of the ship and reverts any laser power-ups that may have been picked up.
 - All wings will be repaired if a Repair or Laser power-up is picked up.

-# DISCLAIMER
+# Disclaimer.

-This is a non-commercial, free project with no intention of infringement on any Nintendo IPs or otherwise.
+This is a non-commercial, free project with no intention of infringement on any Nintendo IPs or otherwise. <br>

-Models and the Star Fox name are recognised properties of Nintendo.
+Models and the Star Fox name are recognised properties of [Nintendo](https://www.nintendo.com/).